aloa04/data-analytics/README.md

 ## What you will find

-I'll be trying different fields such Python, Docker, AI, Git, Bash and SQL, among others.
+I'll be trying different fields such Python, Notebooks, Docker, AI, Git, Bash and SQL, among others.